Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 1 – Traveling Sakartvelo will make the visitor feel like being teleported to different areas of the planet, in just 20km the landscape and climate can go from desertic to alpine, to subtropical, to a bare plateau, to the Mediterranean.

-2 – Georgia is a former Soviet Republic which has been at loggerheads with Russia since its independence, some of its territories (Abkazhia and South Ossetia) are disputed, with their declaration of independence being supported by the Russian Government.
-Although basically all Georgian speak Russian, many of them would refuse to do so.
+2 – Georgia is a former Soviet Republic that has been at loggerheads with Russia since its independence, some of its territories (Abkhazia and South Ossetia) are disputed, with their declaration of independence being supported by the Russian Government.
+Although basically all Georgians speak Russian, many of them would refuse to do so.

 3 – The vast majority of Georgian people are Christian Orthodox, many Georgians are very religious and would make the sign of the cross three times when they pass in front of a church.

-4 – Many Georgian like gold teeth, you’ll see people with a full gold mouth… mostly, but not only, among the oldest generations.
+4 – Many Georgians like gold teeth, you’ll see people with a full gold mouth… mostly, but not only, among the oldest generations.

 Getting around in Georgia